 - 1. Plans, details, and specifications for all temporary erosion and sedimentation control measures and best management practices to be implemented during the construction period; - 2.
-Proposed BMPs for erosion and sediment control shall include provisions for: - a. manage all stormwater and non-stormwater discharges; - b. minimize disturbed areas; - c. protect natural resources; - d. phase construction activity; - e. provide and maintain perimeter controls; - f. protect existing slopes and minimize erosion; - g. prevent sediment from leaving the project site; - h. protect of all storm drain inlets and downstream channels; - i. stabilize site at the end of disturbance activities and prior winter or to any temporary pause in the construction in excess of 30-days. - j. contain materials and wastes on-site including demolition debris, construction wastes, litter, and sanitary wastes; - k. control dust and particulate generating activities; - 1. provide stabilized site entrance and exits and implement daily (or more frequent if necessary) street sweeping; and

-- m. dispose of all on-site wastes in accordance with federal, state, and local laws and requirements. - 3.
-Stormwater management and erosion and sediment control practices shall be located outside any regulated buffer zones unless otherwise approved by the Town. - 4.
-Specifications for temporary and permanent seeding of disturbed land to achieve sufficient vegetative ground cover, including soil amendment, seed mix and mulching requirements; - 5.
+Proposed BMPs for erosion and sediment control shall include provisions for: - a. manage all stormwater and non-stormwater discharges; - b. minimize disturbed areas; - c. protect natural resources; - d. phase construction activity; - e. provide and maintain perimeter controls; - f. protect existing slopes and minimize erosion; - g. prevent sediment from leaving the project site; - h. protect of all storm drain inlets and downstream channels; - i. in areas where final grading has not occurred, temporary stabilization measures should be in place within 7 days for exposed soil areas within 100 feet of a surface water body and no more than 14 days for all other areas; - j. contain materials and wastes on-site including demolition debris, construction wastes, litter, and sanitary wastes; - k. control dust and particulate generating activities; - 1. provide stabilized site entrance and exits and implement daily (or more frequent if necessary) street sweeping; and - m. dispose of all on-site wastes in accordance with federal, state, and local laws and requirements. - 3.
+Stormwater management and erosion and sediment control practices shall be located outside any regulated buffer zones unless otherwise approved by the Town. - Specifications for temporary and permanent seeding of disturbed land to achieve sufficient vegetative ground cover, including soil amendment, seed mix and mulching requirements; - 5.
 Construction sequencing; and - 6.
-Notations specifying: - a. the maximum area of land which is allowed to be left in an unstabilized condition at any one time: - b. the maximum length of time a given area of land may be left in an unstabilized condition; - c. a site-specific definition of the term "stabilized"; - d. specifications for cold weather site stabilization; - e. provisions for the control of wind-borne erosion (dust); - f. provisions for the management of sanitary and solid wastes; - g. specifications for regular inspection and maintenance of erosion and sedimentation control measures; and - h. other site-specific requirements as necessary or requested by the Town. - 7.
+Notations specifying: - a. the maximum area of land which is allowed to be left in an unstabilized condition at any one time:

+- b. the maximum length of time a given area of land may be left in an unstabilized condition; - c. a site-specific definition of the term "stabilized"; - d. specifications for cold weather site stabilization; - e. provisions for the control of wind-borne erosion (dust); - f. provisions for the management of sanitary and solid wastes; - g. specifications for regular inspection and maintenance of erosion and sedimentation control measures; and - h. other site-specific requirements as necessary or requested by the Town. - 7.
 No project will be considered completed or final until 85% vegetative cover has been achieved.
 Site stabilization shall be documented in a final construction inspection report.